tyuxiang/SemanticSegmentationCityscapes/README.md

 Do make sure that streamlit is downloaded (`pip install streamlit` should typically be sufficient).

 ## Dataset
-Note that the dataset file structure should be as follows with only the city ulm as the only example.
+Note that the dataset file structure should be as follows (for illustration purposes, we only included three cities).
 ```
 ./data
 ├── gtFine
-│   ├── test
+│   ├── lindau
-│   ├── train
+│   ├── munster
-│   │   └── ulm
+│   └── ulm
-│   └── val
 ├── leftImg8bit
-│   ├── test
+│   ├── lindau
-│   ├── train
+│   ├── munster
-│   │   └── ulm
+│   └── ulm
-│   └── val
 └── leftImg8bit_sequence
-    ├── test
+    ├── lindau
-    ├── train
+    ├── munster
-    │   └── ulm
+    └── ulm
-    └── val

 ```
 This is important for preversing the training and evaluation process of the model.

+Augmented images have also been included in the respective directories and they are denoted by the sequence number (the first number in the filename) being higher than 900,000.